nkkollaw/zubr/README.md

 # \PHP
 ## Fix inconsistencies in the PHP language (naming, parameter order, passing by reference and more).

-PHP is great with Composer, PSR and Laravel, but legacy stuff in the language itself makes it harder to use than it should be (see http://phpsadness.com/).
+PHP is great with Composer and PSR, but legacy stuff in the language itself makes it harder to use than it should be (see http://phpsadness.com/).

 Let's namespace PHP functions and bring some sanity.